patriciogonzalezvivo/patriciogonzalezvivo.com/2014/skylines/01-intro.md

 # Introduction

-This series of projects is about awareness - more precisely about the tools and techniques we use to see the world around us.
+This series of projects is about awareness.
+It is about the tools and techniques we use to see the world around us.

-These projects are part of a ongoing [process](http://www.patriciogonzalezvivo.com/2014/skylines/process.php) nourished by different motivations during my last year as a Parson's MFA DT student and presented as three explorations around the theme of  Landscape.
+These projects were part of an ongoing [process](http://www.patriciogonzalezvivo.com/2014/skylines/process.php) of investigation during my last year as a Parson's MFA DT student and they are presented as three explorations around the theme of skylines.

-Looking at the horizon we find a _skyline_.
-A place where the earth and the sky touch and differentiate from each other.
+We look at the horizon and see a _skyline_, the place where the earth and sky touch.
 This contour is the confluence of time and space.
-The landscape is shaped over time by forces like the erosion or human hand; it is  in constant change and fluctuation.
-This skyline is also defined by the particular position of the observer.
-Seeing through technical devices allows us to look beyond our perception into different qualities of time and space.
+The landscape is in constant change and fluctuation; it is shaped over time by forces like erosion and human desire.
+This skyline is also defined by the particular position of the observer - seeing through technical devices allows us to look beyond our perception into different qualities of time and space.

 - **Skylines 01**: drawing machine that slowly reveals an image of the world viewed through the tireless eye of technology.
-By constantly adding traces of material, it demonstrates that the drive for immediacy is not (embedded within) (an inherent quality of) technology but (in our temporal nature.)
+It constantly adds traces of material, demonstrating that the drive for immediacy is not inherent in technology.

 ![Skyline01](images/sk01.png)

-- **Skylines 02**: device that shows the invisible transitions of the horizon as it moves from the city to the mountains.
+- **Skylines 02**: machine that prints the large-scale transitions of the horizon on a path from the city to the mountains.
 While _Skyline #01_ sees through the flow of the time, _Skyline #02_ expands our perception of space.

 ![Skyline02](images/sk02.png)

-- **Skylines 03**: postcards revealing the invisible information of a city that is otherwise trapped inside corporate databases.
-By freeing this private information collected from public spaces, this questions (techniques of observation.)
+- **Skylines 03**: postcards revealing the invisible information of a city that is otherwise trapped inside corporate databases, freeing private information collected from public spaces.

 ![Skyline03](images/sk03.png)

-These three pieces require the construction of special tools.
+These three pieces required the construction of special tools.
 Some physical (like the [vPlotter](http://www.patriciogonzalezvivo.com/2014/vPlotter/)) and some virtual (like the drivers for the [Thermal Printer](http://www.patriciogonzalezvivo.com/2014/ofxThermalPrinter/) and [Google Street View Data Scrapers](http://www.patriciogonzalezvivo.com/2014/pointcloudcity/)).

 ## Why landscapes?